 That kind of methodical, patient-centered approach can bring about remarkable transformations for individuals whose conditions might have seemed hopeless even a decade ago, says Olson.
 "But having the right number and combination of staff is really key to our success."

 Lori Olson, a registered nurse at the Security Hospital, tells of a patient she worked with who started hearing voices in his late teens.
 “The voices were telling him to do things … to hurt people,” she says.
 The young man used drugs and alcohol to calm himself and quiet the voices.
 Eventually, he committed a serious crime and was court-ordered to the Security Hospital.

-“When he came here, he was scared, he was violent and he was very ill,” Olson recounts.
+“When he came here, he was scared, he was violent and he was very ill,” Lori Olson recounts.
 Carefully, she and other staff engaged him.
 With the right medication, the right kind of therapy and the right amount of support, he gradually got better.
-“Today, he lives in the community,” says Olson.
+“Today, he lives in the community,” she says.
 “He holds a job.
 He attends school.
 And he’s doing very, very well. “

 While such successes are common at the Security Hospital, more patients could get better faster if the facility had all of the clinical personnel it needs, says Stevens, who notes that compared to peer facilities in other parts of the country, the Security Hospital is significantly understaffed.